 04. Web designers from 1990-2001

 "Any and every web designer from 1990–2001," says Kosti Marko, designer at 50,000feet.
 "They used a new toolset to craft websites with no idea of what the medium could be, just asking the question: 'What else can I make?'
 The answer back then was forever-looping background animations, view counters, animating cursors and walls of text.
 So let’s raise a glass to the ones who emerged from the pre-world-wide-web darkness without Google or anyone else to light the way – just the hunger to make things that had never been made before."
+They certainly didn't have the help of a top website builder, that's for sure.

 "The unsung heroes of the web are typographers.
 I think typography is bringing a new level of beauty to the web and there are so many innovative uses of type as web technology gets better," says Adam Parry, senior designer at FINE.